Bronya-Rand/reimagined-couscous/WORLDINFO.md

    > Card has just the basics of Honkai Impact 3rd itself for use with Bronya Zaychik and Veliona.
 Worked in collaboration with *TheWandering514*.

 - [Honkai: Star Rail](world-info/HSR.json)
-   > Card has the basics of the Honkai: Star Rail World up to Version 1.3 except some event areas (Belobog Museum).
+   > Card has the basics of the Honkai: Star Rail World up to Version 1.3 of the game.

 ### Character Lorebooks

+> As Hoyo updates their games, some of these lorebooks might be missing some details within them.
+Do let me know if some of them need a addition (cept mini-lorebooks).

 #### Genshin Impact (GI)
 - [Ganyu](./world-info/Mini%20Ganyu-WI.json)